jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Backpage

 _Here is where political philosophy enters.
-People often don't reason well, but they do always look for a reason—and political philosophy starts from that fact.
+People often don't always reason well, but they do always look for a reason—and political philosophy starts from that fact.
 In America today, Progressives argue that wealth is unjustly distributed, for example, but they overlook the need to generate wealth.
 Conservatives do the reverse; preoccupied with wealth generation, they pay little attention to how it should be distributed._

 _A partisan difference like this one is not a clash of “values,” with each side blind to the other and with no way to decide between them.
 A competent judge could ask both sides why they omit what they do, and he could supply reasons even if the parties could not.
 Such a judge is on the way toward political philosophy._